nishchitbh/firesurf/README.md

 - `requirements.txt`: Lists the Python dependencies required to run the project.
 - `scraper.py`: Contains the code for web scraping functionality.
 It uses `requests` and `BeautifulSoup` to scrape data from a given URL, extracting the title, headers, and paragraphs.
 - `search.py`: Contains the code for web search functionality.
 It uses `requests` and `BeautifulSoup` to search on DuckDuckGo and extract the title, link, and description of the search results.
-- `tools.py`: Defines the tools available to the agent, such as executing code, listing directory contents, writing code, reading files, and running PowerShell commands.
+- `tools.py`: Defines the tools available to the agent, such as executing code, listing directory contents, getting project structure, writing code, reading files, running PowerShell commands, searching the internet and scraping websites.

 ## How it Works